ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Toolkits

-We provide several model adaptation methods as strong baselines, which allow effective transfer learning of pre-trained visual models.
+To ease the process to onboard new checkpoints for evaluation, we provide a software toolkit, including $(i)$ automatic hyper-parameter tuning and $(ii)$ various strategies for model adaptation to downstream tasks.
+First, automatic hyper-parameter tuning pipeline is developed to avoid human-in-the-loop tuning, thus reducing human labor and ensuring fair comparisons of different model checkpoints.
+We follow CLIP~\cite{radford2021learning} to implement a simple grid-search style tuning pipeline, and leave more sophisticated methods like BOHB~\citep{falkner2018bohb} and DEHB~\cite{awad2021dehb} as future work.
+Details are provided in Appendix.
+Second, we provide several model adaptation methods as strong baselines, which allow effective transfer learning of pre-trained visual models.
 The ideas are illustrated in Figure~\ref{fig:adaptation}.
-For a downstream dataset, we first represent it in a triplet-wise data format $\Dcal = \{ (\xv_n, \tv_n, y_n) \}_{n=1}^N$, where $\xv \in \Xcal$ is the image, $\tv \in \Tcal$ is its corresponding language description, and $y \in \Ycal$ is a label indicating the index of the grouped or unique language description in the dataset.
-In IC, the number of labels $|\Ycal| = K$, the number of category names.
+For a downstream dataset, we first represent it in a triplet-wise data format $\Dcal = \{ (\xv_n, \tv_n, y_n) \}_{n=1}^N$, where $\xv \in \Xcal$ is the image, $\tv \in \Tcal$ is its corresponding language description, and $y \in \Ycal$ is a label indicating the index of the unique language description in the dataset. $|\Bcal|$ is batch size.
+In IC, the number of labels $|\Ycal| = K$, \ie the number of category names.

-\paragraph{Language-free Visual Models.} Most existing visual models are language-free, as language information is often not considered in training, \eg supervised and self-supervised learning methods.
+\paragraph{Language-free Visual Models.} Most existing visual models are language-free, as language is often not considered in training, \eg supervised and self-supervised methods.
 Such models can not be directly used for zero-shot transfer, and model adaptation is often enabled by adding additional weights.
-For each image $\xv$, an image encoder model $f_{\thetav}$ parameterized by $\thetav$ first represents $\xv$ as a visual feature vector $ \hv \in \R^{D\times 1}$: $ \hv = f_{\thetav}(\xv)$.
-A linear classifier with parameters $\Wmat \in \R^{D\times K}$ (we absorb the bias $\bv$ in $\Wmat$ for simplicity) is used, where $\Wmat$ is randomly initialized, shown in Figure~\ref{fig:adaptation} (a).
+For each image $\xv$, an image encoder $f_{\thetav}$ parameterized by $\thetav$ first represents $\xv$ as a visual feature vector $ \hv \in \R^{D\times 1}$: $ \hv = f_{\thetav}(\xv)$.
+One randomly initialized linear projection layer with $\Wmat_m \in \R^{D\times K}$ (we absorb the bias $\bv$ in $\Wmat_m$ for simplicity) is used as the classifier; see Figure~\ref{fig:adaptation} (a).